 Boys and men can both have sex.
 Boys do it in a way that takes something, men in a way that gives themselves away.

 Boys hurt others.
 Men hurt themselves while serving them.
 Boys are fearful and cling to power.
 Men are confident and seek peace.
 Boys hide their sins and failures.
 Men confess them, take responsibility, and seek to grow.

 The ultimate example of a boy is Adam, our first father.
 He was put in the world with a woman to love and a job to do beside her and a God to serve.
 Instead, he destroyed it all in order to fill his belly and feed his pride.
 The ultimate example of a man is Jesus Christ, who did not consider equality with God something to hold on to, but who humbled Himself and died as a servant to all.

 My sons, you are male.
 You are in many ways masculine.
 Yet you are right now boys.
 My prayer for you is that you see, imperfectly in me and perfectly in Jesus, the call to grow up from these childish ways into true manhood.

 As you do, know this.
 Boys may leave their marks on the world, but they are in truth only scars.
 Boys may gain success, but it is the success of playground bullies.
-Boys may seem to have it all, money and sex and fame, but they are still in reality just petty, shameful fools.
+Boys may seem to have it all, money and sex and fame, but they are still in reality just petty little fools.

 Before a man, though, the foundations of the earth tremble.
-Creation trembles, not in fear, but in anticipation of what he will build upon it.
+Creation trembles, not in fear, but in anticipation of what he will bring forth on it.
 Men have true strength, not the strength that builds little empires and personal fiefdoms, but the strength to bring life to the dead things of this world.
-To build up women and grow up families and hack back the thorns of the curse and bring beauty and joy and peace.
+To build up other men and women and grow up families and hack back the thorns of the curse and bring beauty and joy and peace.
 When Jesus returns, the so-called accomplishments of boys will be burned away, but the true work of true men will endure.

 I love you, and I pray every day that you would be such men.